notiz-dev/notiz/content/blog/type-safe-file-downloads.md

 <div shortcode="repo" repo="notiz-dev/nestjs-swagger"></div>

 ## File download

 Downloading a file with Nest depends on how you retrieve it from your file storage:

 - as `Buffer` use `response.send(fileBuffer)`
 - as `Stream` use `fileStream.pipe(response)`

-This will get the job done easily, but the response won't be available for [response interceptors](https://docs.nestjs.com/interceptors#response-mapping), only if that matters to you.
+This will get the job done easily but you'll loose access to the response during [response interceptors](https://docs.nestjs.com/interceptors#response-mapping).
+See the `LoggingInterceptor` as an example as interceptor.

 As an alternative, Nest provides `StreamableFile`, which solves the response interceptor problem, and supports both `Buffer` and `Stream` in one swoop. 🦾